INK-Solutions/system-test-framework/README.md

   - name: topic name
   - schema: class of the Avro Schema
   - direction: `publish, read`
+    - `publish` - when tested component is writing to the topic
+    - `read` - when tested component is consuming from topic

 ###### Mocked Server
 - path: path to JSON configuration file